Skip to main content

 Net Metering in Connecticut

-• Available for residential systems up to 25 kW • Both Eversource and UI credit excess generation at the full retail rate • Credits roll over month-to-month throughout the year • Annual true-up occurs once per year — at settlement, remaining excess credits may be paid out at a wholesale rate or forfeited (varies by utility) • The program is not capped for individual residential customers
+Connecticut's net metering policy is one of the strongest in the country.
+Residential systems up to 25 kW qualify.
+Both Eversource and UI credit excess generation at the full retail rate.
+Credits roll over month to month throughout the year.
+An annual true-up happens once per year, at which point any remaining excess credits may be paid out at a wholesale rate or forfeited (the specifics vary by utility).
+The program isn't capped for individual residential customers.

 Solar Tax Exemptions in Connecticut

-Sales tax exemption: • Solar equipment is exempt from Connecticut's 6.35% state sales tax • On a $21,000 system, this saves approximately $1,300 — a meaningful upfront reduction
+Sales tax exemption: solar equipment is exempt from Connecticut's 6.35% state sales tax.
+On a $21,000 system, that saves about $1,300 up front.

 The federal 30% ITC expired in December 2025 for new installations.
 Without it, the property and sales tax exemptions become the primary upfront incentives alongside net metering savings.